Antipode-SOSP23/.github/profile/README.md

 ## SOSP 23

-**NOTE for AE:** In the shepherding process we were requested an additional plot.
+**NOTE for AE (1):** In the shepherding process we were requested an additional plot.
 We are in the development process of that extra result.
 When we finish we will update the `sosp23` tag.
+**NOTE for AE (2):** As we discuss in Section 7.4 in our paper, the consistency window results might vary substancionally (due to changes in replication algorithms, bathcing or just simply network conditions.
+We wanted to highlight this as although results might differ, they do not stem from Antipode but from the underlying datastore.

 Here is a quick rundown on how you can obtain the main results from the SOSP23 paper.
 There are currently 3 main results that come from 3 different repos: